phender5/CSC484D/Assignment1/README.md

 # QUESTION 6

-Used harmonics with the different types of osciallars to create polyphony, including one of noise.
+Use harmonics with the different types of osciallars to create polyphony, including one of noise.
 It started to sound weird after 8 with my current set up so stayed with that here, but with maybe not so many tabs open or a better computer I could have more voices going on at once.

 # QUESTION 7